plantdna/fcgs/README.md

         <td>Parameters</td><td>Parameter Description</td>
     </tr>
     <tr>
-        <td>Minimum number of difference loci</td><td rowspan="2">Used to filter difference loci in results so that only results within a given range are displayed. <br>Parameter values may not be given.</td>
+        <td width="300">Minimum number of difference loci</td><td rowspan="2">Used to filter difference loci in results so that only results within a given range are displayed. <br>Parameter values may not be given.</td>
     </tr>
     <tr>
         <td>Maximum number of difference loci</td>